CS-433/DigitalNomadie2_clean/readme.md

    - Depending on the selected classifier, the script applies the appropriate training process:
      - Logistic Regression: Performs grid search using `GridSearchCV` to find the best hyperparameters and trains the model.
      - Linear Regression: Directly fits the model and thresholds the outputs for classification.
-     - MLP Classifier: Implements a grid search for optimal configurations of hidden layer size, learning rate, and epochs.
+     - MLP Classifier: Implements a grid search for optimal configurations of hidden layer size and learning rate,.

 3. **Evaluate the Model:**
    - Each classifier is evaluated on the test set using accuracy and F1 score.